 It is the glory of the common law that it is not a rigid, immutable code.
 On the contrary, it is a vital, living force that endows with the breath of life a body of practical principles governing human rights and duties.
-These rules are subject to gradual modification and continuous adjustment to changing social and economic conditions and shifting needs of society.
-This characteristic is the life blood of the common law.
-103
+These rules are subject to gradual modification and continuous adjustment to changing social and economic conditions and shifting note 135 and accompanying text (discussing the adoption of comparative fault).
+"Reasoned" is in quotes to indicate (and avoid) dispute as to the nature and normative status of judicial reasoning.